b3fr4nk/Python-CLI-Games-Tutorial/P01-Flash-Cards/content.md

 Ever need to memorize something?
 Flash cards can really do the trick!
 So we're going to build a command line flash card tester application.
 Let's get started.

+Imagine you want to learn the capitals of countries in the Middle East.
+Let's make some flashcards.

 By the end of this chapter you will be able to:

 1. Read a file with python3